Error message title

 How do you participate in the scheme?

-To qualify to apply for the rebate, NSW customers with batteries installed after 1 November 2024 need to sign up to an eligible VPP Energy Plan and apply by following the steps shown below.
+To qualify to apply for the rebate, NSW customers with batteries installed after 1 November 2024 need to sign up to an eligible VPP energy plan and apply by following the steps shown below.

 How to apply for the rebate?

-Stage 2 - after your battery is connected to the ENGIE VPP
+After your battery is connected to the ENGIE VPP

 Frequently Asked Questions